progressEdd/dev-onboarding/python-environments/python-virtual-environments.md

 # Setting up poetry
-This guide assumes that VSCode/VSCodium has been installed to your system
+This guide assumes that VSCode/VSCodium has been installed to your system.
+A sample `pyproject.toml` and `poetry.lock` file has been provided for reference

 ## Installing in your base environment
 Follow these instructions to use poetry on your base environment.